Oliver Simmonds

 Sir Oliver Edwin Simmonds, FRAeS (22 November 1897 – 26 July 1985) was a British aviation pioneer, aircraft engineer and Conservative Party politician.
 He was the Member of Parliament (MP) for Birmingham Duddeston from 1931 to 1945.

 Early life

 Simmonds was born on 22 November 1897 in King's Lynn, Norfolk, the elder son of the Rev Frederick Simmonds, a lawyer by training and a Congregational Minister by avocation.
-Simmonds was educated at Taunton in Somerset.
+He was educated at Taunton School in Somerset.

 In early 1916, he volunteered to join the Royal Flying Corps as a pilot.
 He was trained at Weybridge, Surrey.
 He received his wings and in March 1916 joined 25 Squadron in France.
 He piloted a Royal Aircraft Factory F.E.2b, a light bomber and observation aircraft.
 Arthur Tedder, later Deputy Supreme Commander of all Allied Forces in Northern Europe in 1944/45, was also a member of 25 Squadron at that time.

-Simmonds went up to Cambridge in 1919.
+Upon demobilisation Simmonds went up to Magdalene College, Cambridge, as an exhibitioner in 1919.
 He switched from reading History to Engineering, earning his degree in 1922.
 While at Cambridge he joined the Cambridge University Aeronautical Society.